Eye, Suffolk: History

 The notable Cornwallis family was established at nearby Brome Hall in the 14th century.
 Individuals from the family, such as Charles Cornwallis, 1st Marquess Cornwallis, represented Suffolk county in the House of Commons over the next three hundred years.

 The Lordship of the Manor of Eye (Sokemere) and Constableship of the Castle is held by the Palmer family of Haughley in Suffolk.
 The current Lord is Kieron Palmer of Haughley, succeeding his father Kenneth Palmer.
 The Manor was held by the Malet family in Norman times, Henry Earl of Brabant, the De Ufford, De la Pole, Cornwallis and Kerrison families as well as King Stephen, Edward I, Mary I and Thomas Beckett in previous years.
 Known as the Honour of Eye, it consisted of 129 manors and had the right to a court of pie poudre at its Whit Monday market fairs and those of Thrandeston and Finningham.

 The earliest mention of industry in Eye records that in 1673 "the women's employ in this town is making of bone lace" and in 1830, "the humbler class of industrious females employ themselves in lace making."
 It would appear that Eye was at the centre of a localised lace-making industry for many years.
 In 1846 Eye Borough Council failed in its attempt to route the new London-Norwich railway line through Eye.
 The line, completed in 1849, went instead through Diss, which was ensured growth in prosperity and population, while the importance of Eye waned.
 Eye railway station, at the end of a branch line from Mellis, closed to passengers in 1931 and to freight in 1964.

 Eye Airfield, to the north-east of the town, began as RAF Eye, occupied by the 490th Bomb Group of the USAAF's VIII Bomber Command during the Second World War.

+Ward

+The electoral ward, through the Mid Suffolk District Council elections, elects councillors to the Mid Suffolk District Council.